Suicide Awareness Information Session

 - Suicide remains the leading cause of death for Australians aged 15 to 44

-- There are more than eight deaths by suicide in Australia each day
+- There are more than seven deaths by suicide in Australia each day

 - Deaths by suicide in Australia occur among males at a rate of three times greater than females.

 Be informed; attend our FREE Suicide Awareness Information Session.
 Facilitated by Lifeline WA the session will cover: